 by James Ramos

-It is a truth universally acknowledged that geeky guys never get to date the pretty girls with permanent scowls.
+It is a truth universally acknowledged that geeky guys never get to date the pretty girls.

-That is, until Darcy Fitzwilliam and her best friend Bridget move in to the only mansion in the neighborhood.
+Elliott Bennett is entering his senior year and finding a girlfriend is the last thing on his mind.
+That is, until Darcy Fitzwilliam moves into the only mansion in the neighborhood.
 When Elliott meets Darcy at a party, he finds out that she isn’t into skateboarding (which he lives for), she hates science fiction (which he loves), and she thinks his friends are a pack of morons (which, honestly, might be half true)—and yet, there’s something irritatingly intriguing about her.